 Electronic devices shall include all devices that can take photographs, record audio or video data, store, transmit, or receive messages or images, or provide wireless, unfiltered connection to the internet.
-Examples include but are not limited to IPODS, head phones, IPADS, cellular telephones, personal gaming systems, and laptop computers.
+Examples include but are not limited to IPODS, head phones, IPADS, cellular telephones, personal gaming systems, and laptop computers, and smart watches.